andresfgc/CRM_Django/README.md

     * It was used to add css style.
   * gunicorn
     * It is used to run Django on Heroku.
-  * Whitenoise
-    * It is used to run the CSS code.

 ## Imported libraries